sachin-pikle/aura-tutorials/aura-js-creditscore/miscellaneous.md

-# This is just a parking lot for things.
+# This is just a parking lot for things

 ## To remove the aura-js-creditscore application from your K8s cluster